foobarbie412/10MinuteCSSummaries/README.md

 # 10-Minute CS Summaries
 ### Handwritten summaries of Programming Language topics and CS concepts that can be revised in under 10 minutes!

-Great help for new projects or interview prep.
+Great help for interview prep or revising before starting a project.

 Best viewed on iPad, on ReMarkable reader or as a printable.